Quick Service Restaurants (QSR) Market Report Scope & Overview:

 U.S. Quick Service Restaurants (QSR) Market Insights:

-U.S. Quick Service Restaurants Market to USD 293.03 Billion by 2025E, growing at a CAGR of 7.73%, from USD 530.56 Billion in 2033.
-The growth is powered by online ordering, delivery service, contactless dining, franchise expansion and changing consumer habits with digital platforms and menu innovations helping to fuel adoption across the country.
+U.S. Quick Service Restaurants Market to USD 293.03 Billion by 2025, growing at a CAGR of 7.73%, from USD 616.99 Billion in 2035.
+The growth is powered by online ordering, delivery service, contactless dining, franchise expansion and changing consumer habits with digital platforms and menu innovations helping to fuel adoption across the country

 Quick Service Restaurants (QSR) Market Growth Drivers:

-Quick Service Restaurants (QSR) are growing at a fast pace driven by consumers’ appetite for online ordering, delivery and contactless dining that make it simple to grab what you want right now.
-Global QSR digital orders will exceed 120 bn transactions by 2025, driven by urbanization, mobile app penetration and centralized delivery platform.
-This growth is fueled by shifting consumer habits, tech-enabled ordering and franchise expansion as restaurants figure out how to safely operate (and stay on pace with heightened demand for quick/convenient/safe food).
+Quick Service Restaurants (QSR) are expanding at a rapid rate due to the consumer demand for online ordering, delivery, and contactless dining that makes it easy to grab what you want right now.
+The global QSR online ordering will surpass 120 billion transactions by 2025 due to urbanization, mobile penetration, and the centralized delivery platform.
+This expansion is fueled by the changing consumer behavior, technology-enabled ordering, and expansion as restaurants learn how to operate safely (and keep up with the increased demand for quick, convenient, and safe food).

 Rising preference for online ordering and delivery drove 42% of global QSR sales in 2025, reflecting strong demand for convenience, speed, and digitally-enabled dining experiences.